 Sarcoma is a cancer that develops from transformed cells of mesenchymal origin.
-Sarcomas are of primary connective tissue tumors, and usually divided in two major groups – soft tissue sarcomas and bone sarcomas.
+Sarcomas are of primary and are connective tissue tumors, and usually divided in two major groups – soft tissue sarcomas and bone sarcomas.
 Each group has multiple subtypes, and assigned as low, intermediate or high grade.

 Signs and symptoms of bone sarcomas include bone pain and swelling around the site of the tumor, while the signs and symptoms of soft tissue sarcomas varies, and often presents as lumps and nodules.
 Sarcomas are classified by their histological appearance, and this classification is important for determining the further path, and management of the disease.